Advice for parents doing their best to support their autistic children.

 You are the EXPERT.

 Doctors & various professionals who will have some input with regard to your child’s diagnosis, have studied and are experts with regard to the assessment of your child’s needs.
-It ends there.
 You are your child’s expert.
-You know your child best, you know if they are unwell, how they feel, what they need.
+You know your child best, you know if they are unwell, how they may be feeling, what they need.
 You instinctively know if there is something amiss.
 You need to speak up and always trust your instinct.
 Let your voice be heard as you are the only one who can speak up for your child.

-Be their voice when they cannot.
-Trust you, trust your instincts.
+Be their voice when they need you to be.

 Celebrate the small things.